govardhanreddyc79/emoji-interpreter/README.md

 # emoji-interpreter
 Created with CodeSandbox.
-This project is about emoji-interpretation. emoji meaning will be displayed when click on any emoji.
+This project is about emoji-interpretation.
+Emoji meaning will be displayed when you click on any emoji.